 Statement by Mr. Gerhart Baum Special Rapporteur of the Commission on Human Rights on the situation of human rights in the Sudan

-The Canadian Government sent the first mission into Sudan to assess the impact of the oil industry on the population.
-Its report appeared in January 2000, but despite its damning conclusions, it had no consequences.
+The Canadian Government sends the first mission into Sudan to assess the impact of the oil industry on the population.
+Its report appears in January 2000, but despite its damning conclusions, it has no consequences.